Fair Column Subset Selection

 \section{Experiments}

-This section describes the experimental setup, datasets utilized, and presents the results of experimental evaluation.
+This section describes the experimental setup, datasets used, and presents the experimental evaluation results.

-\spara{Experimental setup.} Our implementation is written in \texttt{python}.
+{\bf Experimental setup.} Our implementation is written in \texttt{python}.
 We use \texttt{numpy}, \texttt{scipy} and \texttt{scikit-learn} for preprocessing, linear algebra operations as well as parallelization.
 Experiments are executed on a compute node with 32 cores and 256GB of RAM.
-The source code is available in an anonymized repository~\url{https://anonymous.4open.science/r/fair-css-C2C8}.
+Our implementations are available as open source~\citep{sourcecode}.